-- Complainants and respondents will be treated equitably. - There will be an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - There will be no presumptions of credibility based on a party's status as a complainant, respondent, or witness. - All institutional participants in the process will be clear of conflict of interest or bias. - There is a presumption that the respondent is not responsible for the alleged conduct until a determination is made at the conclusion of this process. - Equal opportunity to identify and have considered witnesses (including fact and expert witnesses) and other relevant inculpatory and exculpatory evidence. - Timely access to all information considered by the Investigating Officer and Hearing Officer. - Equal opportunity to review any statements or evidence provided by the other party. - Equal access to review and comment upon any information independently developed by the Investigating Officer and Hearing Officer should the Investigating Officer or Hearing Officer share such information with the other party.
+- Complainants and respondents will be treated equitably. - There will be an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - There will be no presumptions of credibility based on a party's status as a complainant, respondent, or witness. - All institutional participants in the process will be clear of a conflict of interest or bias. - There is a presumption that the respondent is not responsible for the alleged conduct until a determination is made at the conclusion of this process. - Equal opportunity to identify and have considered witnesses (including fact and expert witnesses) and other relevant inculpatory and exculpatory evidence. - Timely access to all information considered by the Investigating Officer and Hearing Officer. - Equal opportunity to review any statements or evidence provided by the other party. - Equal access to review and comment upon any information independently developed by the Investigating Officer and Hearing Officer should the Investigating Officer or Hearing Officer share such information with the other party. - Equal opportunity to appeal determinations pursuant to Appeals, below.

-All phases of this process will be completed within reasonably prompt timeframes and thoroughly investigated, decided, and resolved under the Sexual Harassment Grievance Process.
+All phases of this process will be completed within reasonably prompt timeframes and thoroughly investigated, decided, and resolved in accordance with the Sexual Harassment Grievance Process.
 Any delays during this process shall only occur with good cause and after written notice to the parties has been provided.

 The University will make reasonable and appropriate efforts to preserve an individual's privacy and protect the confidentiality of information when investigating and resolving a complaint.
-The University will not utilize procedures that invade legally recognized privileges (e.g., attorney-client, priest-penitent, patient-counselor, etc.) or access documents that may be protected under those privileges (e.g. health, psychiatric, or counseling records) unless the party holding the privilege has waived it in writing.
+The University will not utilize procedures that invade legally recognized privileges (e.g., attorney-client, priest-penitent, patient-counselor, etc.) or access documents that may be protected under those privileges (e.g. health, psychiatric or counseling records) unless the party holding the privilege has waived it in writing.
 However, because of laws relating to reporting and other state and federal laws, the University cannot guarantee confidentiality to those who make complaints.

-In the event a complainant requests confidentiality, the University will take all reasonable steps to investigate and respond to the report consistent with the procedures outlined in this policy.
-In the event a complainant asks the report not to be investigated, the University reserves the right to initiate an investigation despite the complainant's request.
+In the event a complainant requests confidentiality or asks that a complaint not be investigated, the University will take all reasonable steps to investigate and respond to the complaint consistent with the procedures outlined in this policy.
+The University reserves the right to initiate an investigation despite a complainant's request for confidentiality.